aditya-sengupta/legacy-website/_posts/2021-12-27-human-style-sudoku.md

 ## Conclusion

 I’ve had a great time coming up with software design plans and working out the logic for how this solver should work.
 There’s still ways to optimize it further - most obviously, making the guessing step better - but I’m happy with how it works and hope it’s a useful reference!

+This is my attempt at what I hope could be a series of posts, where I talk through my process for doing something computational.
+If you like seeing problems being broken down and solved, whether you’re learning to do this, experienced with it, or just otherwise curious, I hope this is of interest!